Dissociative Seizures: A Comprehensive Guide

 Diagnosis of Dissociative Seizures

-Diagnosing dissociative seizures can be challenging due to their similarity to epileptic seizures.
+Diagnosing dissociative seizures can be challenging because of their similarity to epileptic seizures.
 A comprehensive evaluation is necessary to rule out other potential causes and confirm the diagnosis.
 The diagnostic process may involve:

 Psychological evaluation: A mental health expert can evaluate the patient’s mental health and test for underlying disorders.